 The Objectives of the Club shall be:

-- i) to facilitate participation in and promotion of competitive amateur athletics and recreational running amongst the community on Wirral and related sporting and social activities;
+- To facilitate participation in and promotion of competitive amateur athletics and recreational running amongst the community on Wirral and related sporting and social activities.

-- ii) to be affiliated to England Athletics and any other association the Committee deems appropriate;
+- To be affiliated to England Athletics and any other association the Committee deems appropriate.

-- iii) to provide other ordinary benefits of an amateur sports club as set out in Schedule 18 of the Finance Act 2002 including without limitation provision of suitably qualified coaches, coaching courses, insurance, medical treatment, post training/meet refreshment;
+- To provide other ordinary benefits of an amateur sports club as set out in Schedule 18 of the Finance Act 2002 including without limitation provision of suitably qualified coaches, coaching courses, insurance, medical treatment, post training/meet refreshment.

-- iv) to do all such things as the Committee thinks fit to further the interests of the club or to be instrumental in the attainment of all or any of the objectives above.
+- To do all such things as the Committee thinks fit to further the interests of the Club or to be instrumental in the attainment of all or any of the objectives above.

 3. Membership of the Club

 3.1.
 Membership Application

 - Membership of the Club shall be open, on application, to anyone over 8 years of age interested in athletics, regardless of sex, age, disability, ethnicity, race, nationality, sexual orientation, occupation, religion, political or other beliefs.